-to the Sixteenth Century.
+The History of Western Europe from the beginning of the Christian Era to the Sixteenth Century.
 Conflict between Paganism and Christianity.
 Constantine.
 The Invasion of the Barbarians.

-Byangelization of Europe.
+Evangelization of Europe.
 The Empire of Charlemagne and its disruption.
 Germany and the Conflicts between Empire and Papacy.
 Norman conquests of England and Sicily.
 History of these countries.
 Invasion of Ireland.
 France under the Capetians.
 The Hundred Years War, Feudalism, Chivalry, The Crusades.
 The Universities.
-Papacy at Avignon and Great Schism.
-Renaissance.
-Portuguese Exploration and Voyages of Columbus.
+Papacy at Avignon and Great Schism, Renaissance, Portuguese Exploration and Voyages of Columbus.

-For General Study-Weber, Christian Era, Vol. I; Stephenson, Medieval History (Harper & Bros.); Collins, A History of Medieval Civilization (Ginn & Co.).
+Texts: For General Study-Weber, Christian Era, Vol. I; Stephenson, Medieval History (Harper & Bros.); Collins, A History of Medieval Civilization (Ginn & Co.).

 For Reference-Pastor, Lives of the Popes, Vols.
 I and II; Walsh, The Thirteenth the Greatest of Centuries; Walsh, The Century of Columbus; Belloc, The Crusades (Bruce Publishing Co.).
+Two hours a week.